How does UK inflation work? ONS process for calculating cost of living through CPI and RPI explained

 The UK cost of living crisis has been fuelled by soaring energy bills, petrol costs and food prices, as well as a real-terms drop in wages and spending power

-But how are inflation statistics calculated - and what exactly does high inflation mean for you?
+But how is inflation calculated - and what exactly does a high rate mean for you?

 What is inflation?